 Next, I’ll introduce you to David and Carolyn BURT, Americans searching the Languedoc for the perfect summer and eventual retirement home.

 David finished his military career after 20 years to find a new rewarding career with a New York based airline in Operations Management, while Carolyn, 500 miles away in Maine took early retirement after a long spanning career in Product Marketing in the medical sonar industry.

 Like many in modern times, finding love in this crazy world while juggling professions can often be a challenge.
 Nevertheless these two found each other through MATCH.com the #1 online dating site with a high success rate for marriages and long-term connections.

 Two years ago, after three months of dating, they married.
-Both young fifty-something, their search ended in our picturesque traditional village nestled along the Canal du Midi.
+Both young fifty-somethings, their search ended in our picturesque traditional village nestled along the Canal du Midi.

 Chateau les Carresses hosted the filming crew and gave access around their grounds displaying our beautiful countryside.

 You may remember House Hunters International TV Program visiting in 2012 to film our ‘Hamori’ family and our search for our dream life.
+That episode was called ‘Lucky in the Languedoc’.
 They return to Capestang to follow the dynamic BURT couple while they do the same.
 They travel from the cold East Coast of the United States of America to the much warmer Languedoc region.
 With help from their realtor Mathilde, they chose specifically in the southern tip of the Herault region of southern France for not only the great weather, but the close proximity to the Mediterranean Sea.

 ‘I look forward to exploring along the canal, walking and getting to know our new village and the people who live here.
 We are beginning a new adventure.’
 Carolyn BURT